 Lenny Summers, a young, soft-spoken black man with a passion for books, is treated kindly by the gang but doubted by everyone until he’s the only person standing alongside Morgan on a big train robbery that kicks off the main plot.
 After that Morgan goes out of his way to remind everyone that only Lenny was there when the shit hit the fan, and often defers to the intelligence and self-education of this guy 15 years his junior.

 The women of the Van der Linde Gang are glorious.
 Stalwart Miss Grimshaw runs the camp with an iron hand, often drawing the ire of the other ladies, but is fiercely protective and defiantly capable.
 When Tilly Jackson is kidnapped by a crew she used to run with, it’s Susan Grimshaw who grabs pistols and blasts her to freedom, despite Tilly’s oft-declared fantasy of drowning Miss Grimshaw in the rain barrel.
 Molly O’Shea of fiery hair and Irish brogue, currently with Dutch and thus on the outs with the other gals, dying inside because she’s not meant for the life.
 Karen and Mary-Beth, crucial players in the gang’s many confidence schemes, are best in quiet moments just chatting with others.
-Murderous Sadie Adler, a barely-stoppered bottle of rage who prefers to take respect rather than earn it, is far and away the deadliest member of the crew.
+Murderous Sadie Adler, a barely-stoppered bottle of rage who will happily take respect if she cannot earn it, is far and away the deadliest member of the crew.

 There’s Dutch himself, honorable but crumbling before your eyes.
-There’s Hosea Matthews, sweet and wise and doomed.
+There’s sweet, doomed Hosea Matthews, wise and sprightly despite his age.
 There’s brash Sean, obnoxious Micah, stalwart Bill, cunning Trelawny, nervous Kieran, and lazy Uncle.
 There’s Pearson and Swanson and Strauss.
 Plus of course John Marston and his future wife Abigail, their son Jack, and the looming ruin that awaits them all ten years hence in events told during the first Red Dead Redemption.

 Each of these characters have their stories and their moments in the unutterably massive experience that unfolds here.
 They are Arthur Morgan’s family.
 Family protects its own.
 When the family is hit, the family hits back.

 That’s really what Red Dead Redemption 2 is about: as the gang tears itself apart, we observe the destruction in the most intimate and painful way imaginable.
 It’s a slow burn.
 Even Rockstar has acknowledged that the vast majority of players won’t come close to finishing Red Dead Redemption 2.
-Frazzled reviewers have managed to finish the critical path in 30 hours, but they missed… everything.
-I’m in Chapter 5 of who knows how many and already invested 70+ hours with no real sense that we’re approaching a conclusion, but it’s never felt slow, not for a minute.
+Frazzled reviewers have managed to finish in 35 hours, if you take “finished” to mean “reached the credits,” because doing it that way would make you miss… everything.
+I’m in Chapter Four of who knows how many and already invested 70+ hours with no real sense that we’re approaching a conclusion, but it’s never felt slow, not for a minute.

 Besides, I don’t care.
 I’d be heartbroken if I drifted away.
 I dread the outcome, but I want to see.
 I’m at the point in the game now where no one is safe.
 Where death comes in shocking, gruesome ways to characters I’d assumed were in for the long haul.
 Some of these deaths have driven me away from the game for a while, but I dare not stay away long, because I owe it to RDR2 to see it through.